Mayor Danene Sorace

 The Office of the Mayor is the primary source of direction and coordination for all City operations and services.
 Department Directors, including Community Planning & Economic Development, Administrative Services, and Public Works, report directly to the Mayor.
 In addition, as Director of Public Safety, the Mayor serves as the top elected official presiding over the Bureaus of Police and Fire.

 The Mayor, along with the Executive Leadership Team, is responsible for efficiently directing the City’s operations, assuring the implementation of all City Council policy decisions, and creating an organizational culture that results in the delivery of excellent municipal services to residents of the City of Lancaster.
-The Executive Leadership Team consists of all Department Directors, the Chiefs of Fire and Police, the Chief of Staff, and the City Solicitor.
+The Executive Leadership Team consists of all Department Directors, the Chiefs of Fire and Police, and the City Solicitor.

 Executive Leadership Team